- Home »

 If you’re really looking for a top notch option, slate and cedar shake shingles are among the top of the line options for roof coverings.
 However, the question of asphalt shingles versus slate or tile is only one component of the cost.
 What are all the factors you need to take into account when budgeting for a roof replacement?

 One of the biggest determinants in the average cost of a new roof will be the size of it.
 As discussed above, it’s common in the roofing industry to price roofs on a “per foot” basis.
-While you might be tempted to simply thing of size based on the square footage of your home, there are a couple of factors other than your foundation footage that impact roof size.
-Keep reading to learn more!
+While you might be tempted to simply think of size based on the square footage of your home, there are a couple of factors other than your foundation footage that impact roof size.

 The pitch or slope of the roof also affects the price.
 As this can affect how the job gets done.
 If it’s a steep pitch that isn’t walkable, crews have to use specialized safety equipment, you can’t stack roofing materials safely so it takes more labor just to transport materials.